 I am a writer.
 I am, too, a journalist.
 Today, I was a woman of African-American descent who descended gangway steps and entered a tent that fell short of hosting a circus inside but rather temporarily housed a calm assembly of what I knew was a gross representation of my lineage, my heritage, and quite possibly several centuries of my DNA.
 Sprawled six-rows deep across slats of wooden benches, a cross-section of generations rested as though today defined the only semblance of their claiming a remarkable tomorrow.

-From a healthy baby fattened for the snuggle and being breastfed by her ill mother, to an aged, yet vibrant patriarch who traveled nearly 24-hours to deliver his teen daughter, there they sat.
-She, his daughter, sought salvation onboard the big white ship.
+From a healthy baby fattened for the snuggle and being breastfed by her ill mother, to an aged, yet vibrant patriarch who traveled nearly 24-hours to deliver his 17-year-old daughter, there they sat.
+Mariama, his daughter, sought salvation onboard the big white ship.
 Baby girl I sure pray you find it, because your smile alone dictated that you are deserving.
 Many traveled with a poor-wealth of belongings; this time history gave them time to pack.

 I entered the tall tent smiling but simultaneously hid a pain for my people along with relentless guilt for being a former, state-side Mayo Clinic patient who had the unmitigated gall to both access and afford enough healthcare to survive cancer.
 I suck, I thought.
 I wanted to give them each every appointment my spoiled, Black-behind ever cancelled and further redeem the times I was tardy for clinic and blew it off as a patient’s right to be a slacker.
 In stark contrast, they waited patiently for hours in a display of humanity I won’t soon forget.
 They were resilient, proud, and strong.